-FAQ Reception

-1. How many children will be in a class?
+FAQ Reception 1.
+How many children will be in a class?

 The children in reception will be in classes of up to 30 children.
 2. How many adults will be in the class?

 There will be two fully qualified members of staff with each class in accordance with legal requirements.

-3. What will happen if my child cries?
+3. What will happen if my child cries when I leave them during the first few weeks?
 We will comfort your child, however if your child is still upset after 30 minutes, will call you to come and collect your child and discuss modified transition arrangements to help your child to settle.
-This will mean your child just coming to school for a short period of time daily, which can be increased as your child gets used to spending time apart from you.
+This will mean your child might just come to school for a short period of time daily, which can be increased as your child gets used to spending time apart from you.
 4. Will I be able to come in to the classroom with my child?

-No - parents will not be able to enter any of the classrooms to help the children to settle quicker.
+Unfortunately no - parents will not be able to enter any of the classrooms to help the children to settle quicker.
 5. When can I speak to the teacher?

-The staff will have more time to speak to you at the end of the session / day.

-- 6. Where are the toilets and will my child be able to go to the toilet whenever they want to?
-The children have their own toilets at one end of the reception corridor and they can go during independent learning. - 7.
-Will a member of staff take my child to the toilet and help my child to go to the toilet?
-The children go by themselves and we encourage independent toileting. - 8.
-My child is not toilet trained.
+The staff will have time to speak to you at the end of the school day.
+6. Where are the toilets and will my child be able to go to the toilet whenever they want to?
+The children have their own toilets at one end of the reception corridor and they can go during play and learn sessions.
+7. Will a member of staff take my child to the toilet and help my child to go to the toilet?
+The children go by themselves with a partner and we encourage independent toileting.
+8. My child is not toilet trained.
 Will there be any facilities for staff to change nappies in school or can my child wear a pull up?

-No - as we are a school, we do not have any changing or cleaning facilities.
-Your child should wear pants and you can send in some named spare clothes with carrier bags in a named school PE bag.
-This will be kept on your child's peg for your child to change in to if they have a toilet 'accident'
+Unfortunately no - as we are a school, we do not have any changing or cleaning facilities.
+Your child should wear pants but you are able to send in some named spare clothes with carrier bags in a named school PE bag.
+This will be kept on your child's peg for your child to change into if they have a toilet 'accident'.